cleitonsouza01/trade/README.rst

 trade is Python framework to ease the creation of investment management applications.
 It is focused in, but not limited to, stock exchange markets.

-The trade module provides notions of assets, purchases, sales, daytrades, cost deduction, rates, options, option exercises, asset accumulation and more.
+The trade module provides notions of assets, purchases, sales, day trades, cost deduction, options, option exercises, asset accumulation and more.

 Installation
 ------------